Elevation: 11,050 ft

 Climbing and access information for Trinity Peak is on Page 267 of the book.
 Livingston Douglas has provided additional information on the peak’s South Ridge and Brett Sergenian climbed the peak’s East Ridge.
 Updated 2019

-This peak is located on the ridge line that connects Grouse Creek Mountain with the main crest.
-It is not easy to spot from the Pahsimeroi valley but it is a beautiful peak with an enjoyable route to the summit.
+Trinity Peak is located on the ridgeline that connects Grouse Creek Mountain with the main Pahsimeroi Range Crest.
+It is not easy to spot Trinity Peak from the Pahsimeroi Valley but it is a beautiful peak with an enjoyable route to the summit.
 USGS Grouse Creek Mountain

-The peak has three high points.
+The peak has 3 high points (hence the name “Trinity”).
 Livingston Douglas points out that:

-“Trinity Peak has three high points on the narrow ridge that is its summit area.
-The Grouse Creek Mountain quadrangle puts them all at 11,040’+.
+“Trinity Peak has 3 high points on the narrow ridge that is its summit area.
+The Grouse Creek Mountain quadrangle puts them all at 11,040+.
 So which one is highest?
-If you climb the southeast ridge, as I did on 7/11/14, you’ll first reach the South Summit.
+If you climb the Southeast Ridge, as I did on 7/11/14, you’ll first reach the South Summit.
 The South Summit has 2 ridge points approximately 100 feet apart.
-These two points are very close in height.
+These 2 points are very close in height.
 My Suunto altimeter, which expresses altitude in 10-foot increments, found them to be of equal height.
 Visually, however, the northernmost of these 2 points is slightly higher.

-“My conclusion is that, of the three points of “equal height”, the middle one is highest and is the northernmost of the 2 points on the South Summit.
+“My conclusion is that, of the 3 points of ‘equal height,’ the middle one is highest and is the northernmost of the 2 points on the South Summit.
 It lies about 100 feet north of the southernmost point on the narrow summit ridge crest.
 There were no cairns on any of these ridge points.“

 Livingston Douglas made the first known descent of the peak’s South Ridge in 2014 as part of a ridge traverse from Trinity Peak to Hope Peak.
 His route is set out below.